Quantum Computers: The Next Big Threat to Your Digital Life?

 Security agencies such as ENISA and NIST have identified an emerging “quantum-adjacent” tactic known as “Harvest Now, Decrypt Later”.

-In this practice, threat actors exfiltrate encrypted sensitive data today and store it indefinitely, betting on the notion that quantum computing will eventually be able to crack the encrypted code.
+In this practice, threat actors exfiltrate encrypted sensitive data today and store it indefinitely, betting that quantum computing will eventually be able to crack the encrypted code.

-This isn’t some plot from Mr. Robot Intelligence reports have shown that state-backed threat actors are stockpiling years of encrypted military and government communications today to exploit when quantum capabilities become a reality.
+This isn’t some plot from Mr. Robot — intelligence reports have shown that state-backed threat actors are stockpiling encrypted military and government communications today to exploit when quantum capabilities become a reality.

 The risk to industries that face this issue is existential, including organizations in:

-• Government and intelligence – where classified documents will become weaponizable forms of attack once stolen, years after the fact.
+Government and intelligence – where classified documents will become weaponizable years after theft.

-For cybersecurity students today, this may mean that the first quantum breach will happen on their watch.
+For cybersecurity students in Singapore today, this may mean that the first quantum breach could happen on their watch.

 Career Disruption = Career Opportunity (If You’re Ready)